An ideally perfect place, especially in its social, political, and moral aspects.

 Deconstructed by Aldous Huxley's Brave New World.
 Ironically, Aldous Huxley changed a few things about it that suddenly turned it into a utopia; that book is called Island.

-Le Guin's novel The Dispossessed is subtitled An Ambiguous Utopia, which nicely summarises the setting - Anarres is presented as a much less flawed world than ours, but it is still far from perfect.
+Le Guin's novel The Dispossessed is subtitled An Ambiguous Utopia, which nicely summarizes the setting - Anarres is presented as a much less flawed world than ours, but it is still far from perfect.
 Le Guin puts down much of this to an obstructive bureaucracy and decay of the idealism that led to Anarres' founding in the first place.

 Oz under the rule of Ozma is more or less a utopia; all problems come from either outside (particularly the Nome King) or from Oz's fringes.

 The culture of the good guys in the first Chronicles of Thomas Covenant is a utopian one-with-nature form of communism.
 This works, because everyone has a "health-sense" that makes them sensitive to their environment so that it actively hurts them if a neighbor/rock/potted plant is starving, ill, or mentally disturbed.

 The idea above is mercilessly spoofed in the Stanislaw Lem short story "Altruizine" (from The Cyberiad).
 An idealistic alien robot clandestinely alters the human inhabitants of a planet to possess such a sense.
 After the ensuing carnage, the robot is found out and the humans show it their "gratitude" by crushing it into a cube and shooting it into space.